 where $C(x\tilde{P}^z,\mu)$ is a perturbative matching factor.
 This matching was proven in ref.~\cite{Ebert:2022fmh} in two steps: First the quasi-TMD was related to a so-called large rapidity (LR) scheme TMD, which is then subsequently related to the physical (Collins scheme) TMD.
 The LR scheme can be viewed as an intermediate scheme between the quasi-TMD and the Collins-TMD, and is defined as the Collins scheme but with the order of the $y_B\to-\infty$ and $\epsilon\to0$ limits reversed:

 where

 is the rapidity of the hadron momentum $P$.
+Here, both the left-hand-side and the right-hand-side depend on $y_A$ and $y_B$, through either $\zeta$ as given in~\eq{zeta} and~\eq{yn}, or through $y_n$ as given in~\eq{yn} directly.
+As $\zeta$ and $y_n$ are assumed to be fixed the value of $y_B$ therefore also determines the size of $y_A$.
 It was then shown, by an analysis of all Lorentz invariants that a TMD can depend on, that the quasi-TMD of \eq{qTMD_def} and the LR-scheme TMD in \eq{LRdefinition} are related by

 Additionally, this analysis leads to the conclusion that